gflarity/nervous/README.md

 ## Manifesto:

 Graphite does a good job storing and presenting time series data.
-But I've yet a satisfactory solution to the problem of gathering hardware, operating system and application data to feed Graphite.
-Collectd comes closest, but I feel that using C is overkill (these days) and more importantly creates a unecessary barrier to plugin development.
+But I've yet to find satisfactory solution to the problem of gathering hardware, operating system and application data to feed Graphite.
+Collectd comes closest, but using C is uncessary overkill (these days) and more importantly creates a unecessary barrier to plugin development.

 "Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices."